AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

 ![](cm_great.png)

-The highest number of coffee growers were located in Ethiopia and Kenya; these two countries arrived in spot 11 and 9 on the list of important features.
+The highest number of coffee growers are located in Ethiopia and Kenya; these two countries arrived in spot 11 and 9 on the list of important features.
 The map was created using GeoPandas.